Herpes Simplex Virus (HSV) Mouth Infection

 Herpes simplex virus type 1 (HSV-1).
 HSV-1 is most often linked to infections of the mouth.

 Herpes simplex virus type 2 (HSV-2).
-This is most often linked to genital herpes infections.
-Up to 30% of people in the U.S. have been exposed to this virus.
+This type is most often linked to genital herpes infections.

 Having a cold sore doesn't mean that you have a sexually transmitted infection (STI).
 But both types of HSV can infect both the mouth and the genitals.

-Once infected, a person will have the herpes simplex virus for the rest of his or her life.
+Once infected, a person will have the herpes simplex virus for the rest of their life.
 When the virus is not active, it is dormant in a group of nerve cells.
-Some people never have any symptoms from the virus.
-Others have periodic outbreaks of infections.
+Some people never have any symptoms from the virus while others have periodic outbreaks of infections.

 It is not clear what triggers the virus to return.
-But the factors below may play a role:
+But the risk factors below may play a role:

 Long or intense exposure to sunlight

 A recent fever

 Recurrent outbreaks are more common in the first year after the initial episode.
-After that the outbreaks then as the body builds antibodies to the virus.
+After that, the outbreaks diminish in frequency and severity as the body builds antibodies to the virus.

 What are the symptoms of an HSV mouth infection?

 The initial (primary) infection of the oral herpes simplex virus is often the worst.
 It may cause severe, flu-like symptoms, swollen lymph nodes, and headache.
 But some people have no symptoms at all.
 In the initial infection, sores can occur on and around the lips and all over the mouth.

 Recurring infections tend to be much milder, and the sores often erupt in the edges of the lips.
 Some people never have any more outbreaks beyond the initial infection.
-These are the most common symptoms of a recurring oral herpes simplex virus infection:
+These are the most common symptoms of a recurring oral HSV infection: